Se6/CmdLineArgs/README.md

       == Advanced options:
         --ratio (default: 0.2)                      The frame ratio
-        --numbers (default: 1,2)                    A comma separated list of 2 values
+        --numbers (default: 1,2)                    A comma or space separated list of 2 values

       == Filter controls:
         --filter (-f)  (default: 0.25,0.5,0.25)     Filter coefficients.
 Can be of any size.